AungKyawSoe-Tech/stunning-computing-machine/README.md

 # Stunning-computing-machine

+This repo is to serve as a learning template for achieving a few learning objectives.

 ## Primary Objective

 The primary objective of creating this repository is for experimenting by making self-contained development environments for in-soucing by properly managing freelancers and also by providing secure, intellectul property protecting development environment.